eduardojmesteves/eduardojmesteves.github.io/README.md

 - Performed advanced data analysis and visualisation using Python and R on genomic and proteomic datasets.
 - Developed custom software to store, analyse and visualise clinical data from NGS and MS sources.
 - Implemented COVID-19 saliva-based diagnostic protocols integrating genomic and proteomic data.

+**Research Assistant Lecturer** - Catholic University of Portugal\
+*September 2017 - August 2018*\
+*Spetember 2020 - August 2021*

+- Helped students develop critical thinking and research skills.
+- Led laboratory sessions that combined hands-on work with computer-based learning.
+- Established new partnerships between industry and academia to ensure students are ready for the world of work.

 ---